Mohyoo/Ayah-Verse/README.md

 2) Edit the text of (menulibre-آية.desktop) according to where you have put the 'Ayah' folder..
 3) Copy (menulibre-آية.desktop) to (/home/username/.local/share/applications/).
 4) Log out if necessary. <br>

-5) You can install the requirements by installing python first, then in a terminal, type 'pip install requirement_name'.

 # Known Issues:
 1) Windows OS may detect it as a Trojan, maybe because it has access to the command line; and I will try to fix this when possible.